christophmschaefer/miluphcuda/examples/impact/USAGE.md

   First, enter the simulation directory and run

         utils/postprocessing/create_xdmf.py

   which creates an xdmf file (*paraview.xdmf* by default).
 You can use the default cmd-line options, so no need to set anything explicitly.
 Then start Paraview and either

     * directly open the created paraview.xdmf and choose settings yourself
-    * load the prepared Paraview state in *paraview.pvsm* (*File -> Load State*), and select the created `paraview.xdmf` file under *Choose File Names*
+    * load the prepared Paraview state in *paraview.pvsm* (*File -> Load State*), and select the created `paraview.xdmf` file under *Choose File Names* (note that this shows you a slice of the target by default, for better visibility of the cratering process)

-* Compare your results (e.g., visualized with Paraview) to the animations in the `results/` directories, which show the interior structure (cut view) during the impact for various quantities.
+* Compare your results (e.g., visualized with Paraview) to the animations in the `results/` directory, which show the cratering process (a sclice of the target) for various quantities.

+* A full view of the (half-sphere) target and the impact process is visualized in *full.mp4*.

+* An important aspect of the porosity model is that the *crush curve* (the curve distention vs. pressure which is followed during compaction) is modeled correctly.
+Since the pressures that lead to compaction are typically released again quickly, the SPH particles will eventually lie either on or below the crush curve -- if the model is accurate.
+  You can check this by running for example

+        results/plot_p_alpha_convergence.py -v --files impact.000[1-4].h5

+  which plots SPH particles + the theoretical crush curve for output frames 1 through 4.
+Take a look at *results/p_vs_alpha.first4frames.png* to see what the plots should qualitatively look like for the above four frames.
+  You can of course specify any number/sequence of frames you are interested in for plotting.

 -----------------------------------------